kohrrelation/dragon/README.md

-# Code to replicate the results in "To flap, or to rattle?
-Chinese astrology on birth and marriage rates", by Jonathan Koh
+# Code to replicate the results in "Dragons of snakes?
+The impact of Chinese astrology on marriages and births", by Jonathan Koh